The Off-Policy Theory of Happiness

 Posted May 14, 2018

-These are words that I never heard from my parents: "Son, we just want you to be happy."
-I first noticed this apparent lack of parental encouragement for my happiness when I was a sophomore in college.
+I was a sophomore in college when I first realized that my parents had never told me, "Son, we just want you to be happy."
 It seemed like everyone else's parents had told them that whatever they did, it was okay as long as it made them happy.
 Why, I wondered, had my parents never said this to me?

 At the heart of reinforcement learning is what’s known as a “policy.”
 It’s the robot’s playbook.
 A policy says, in mathematical abstraction, “This is where I am right now.
 This is what I have to do next to maximize my reward."
 In basketball, a good policy might be to get the ball, dribble it toward the basket, and toss in a lay-up.
 Each time the robot does this, she looks at how effective she was in getting points, and adjusts her behavior to do better next time.
 The robot might start off bad, but using reinforcement learning she could become better over time.
 That’s what intelligence means here—over time you get better and better at achieving your goal.